And greetings to you, music lovers, thrill seekers, conversationalists all across the fruited plane.

 They're trying to make us feel tumultuous and chaotic in our daily lives each and every day.

-But the the idea that that uh uh there's a certain group of savages over there that's gonna spend the rest of creation killing themselves, uh, is I mean, you can say that's gonna happen in every part of the world.
+But the idea that there's a certain group of savages over there that's going to spend the rest of creation killing themselves is, you can say that's going to happen in every part of the world.

 It has since it began, but doesn't mean that if they start trying to kill us, we don't try to stop it.

-A new work star ledger today, Jim McGreevy is thinking about becoming an episcopal priest.
+Jim McGreevy is thinking about becoming an Episcopal priest.